 use modern technologies to create distributed applications.

-Distributed system concepts, benefits and issues, typical architectural patterns (single system image, client server, service oriented).
+- Distributed system concepts, benefits, problems, typical architectural patterns (single system image, client-server, service oriented).

 - Technological solutions related to distributed systems (communication, replication, sharing, migration).

 - Operating systems and middleware for distributed systems, provided abstractions, and specific system studies (CORBA, RMI, Remoting, EJB, CCM, JavaSpaces, and others).